 - Chat to your doctor about non-invasive ways to build your energy levels.

 - Do some research into state disability benefits.

 - See if there are less stressful jobs you could apply for at this stage.

-I like to give myself one long term and one short term issue to resolve at a time just so it feels like I am making more progress day-by-day.
+I like to give myself one long term and one short term issue to resolve at a time so that it feels like I am making more progress day by day.

 Managing brain fog when you’re chronically ill isn’t easy.
-If you’re struggling with this right now, I definitely recommend reading more here: The 9 Best Ways to Clear Brain Fog When You're Chronically Ill
+If you’re struggling with this right now, I recommend reading more here: The 9 Best Ways to Clear Brain Fog When You're Chronically Ill

 “Until you make peace with who you are, you will never be content with what you have.” ~ Doris Mortman

 These are some wise words to live by.